godotengine/godot-docs/tutorials/engine/inputevent.rst

 useful because they abstract the input device when programming the game logic.
 This allows for:

--  The same code to work on different devices with different inputs (ie: keyboard on PC, Joypad on console)
+-  The same code to work on different devices with different inputs (e.g., keyboard on PC, Joypad on console).
 -  Input to be reconfigured at run-time.

 Actions can be created from the Project Settings menu in the Actions